Belgium organised its last local elections on 14 October 2012.

 Does my registration stays valid if I move to another Belgian municipality?

 Your registration is automatically transferred to your new municipality, even if it is located in another region.
-If you are not registered in your new municipality by July 31, you will have to vote in your former municipality.
+If you are not registered in your new municipality by a specific date, usually trhee months before election day, you will have to vote in your former municipality.

 I am registered but I no longer wish to vote.

 You can simply request to be removed from the register of voters.
-This is impossible between 31 July and 14 October 2012, but it is possible afterwards.
+This is impossible in the period between the deadline for enrolment and the actual day of the elections, but it is possible afterwards.

 What if I voted in Belgium in the European elections?